Paradise (Kill the Silence): Background

 On 6 August 2021, the band teased and hinted at new material on their official Twitter account stating that they would be making an announcement 24 hours later to create excitement and hype among fans and critics alike.
 The following day, the band formally announced on their social media accounts that they would be releasing a new single titled "Paradise (Kill the Silence)" on 17 September 2021, as well as embarking on a nationwide tour titled "Paradise" during October and November 2021 playing at 12 venues around Japan to promote the single.
 The band later showcased the single "Paradise (Kill the Silence)" for the first time a couple of hours before its release on 16 September by playing it live in an exclusive premiere on the second edition of Coldrain TV.
 Upon release, "Paradise (Kill the Silence)" was released in an unusual format never prior done by the band as the single was released as an extended play with five different other versions of the same song which were intended for fan interaction and allow them to play along with the band and let them put their own interpretation on the song.

-The release of "Paradise (Kill the Silence)" would also mark the first time the band has released new material in two years since 2019's The Side Effects.
-The song would also be promoted in Australia on the Triple J radio station, being played on the "Short Fast Loud" segment with Josh Merriel.
+The release of "Paradise (Kill the Silence)" would also mark the first time the band has released new material in two years since The Side Effects (2019).
+The song would also be promoted in Australia on the Triple J radio station, being played on the "Short Fast Loud" segment with Josh Merriel, as well as in the UK on BBC Radio 1's "Future Alternative" segment with Nels Hylton.